 Prior to joining Stockwoods in 2014, Stephen served as a law clerk to the Hon.
 Justice Thomas Cromwell at the Supreme Court of Canada.
 He holds a J.D. from the University of Toronto Faculty of Law and a law degree from the University of Oxford, where he studied as a Rhodes Scholar.
 He also holds a B.A.
-(Hons.) from McGill University, where he held a Greville-Smith Scholarship.
+(Hons.) from McGill University.
 He has completed the Level I examinations of the Chartered Financial Analyst (CFA) Program.

 - Co-Author with Nader Hasan, “Password protection a crucial Charter right,” The Toronto Star, 23 August 2016.

 - Co-Author with Gerald Chan, “FBI v.
 Apple and Beyond: Encryption in the Canadian Law of Digital Search and Seizure,” Journal of Data Protection & Privacy(London: Henry Stewart Publications, forthcoming).

 - Co-Author with Gerald Chan, “We need stronger limits on Apple-style court orders”, The Globe and Mail, 19 March 2016.

 - Co-Author with Brian Gover, “Informed Consent: From Material Risks to Material Information”, Dispatch Magazine, February/March 2016